Thomas Peterffy Sells 14,400 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 14,400 shares of Interactive Brokers Group stock in a transaction dated Tuesday, January 19th.
-The shares were sold at an average price of $69.90, for a total value of $1,006,560.00.
-Following the completion of the transaction, the chairman now directly owns 9,242,711 shares of the company’s stock, valued at $646,065,498.90.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 14,400 shares of the company’s stock in a transaction on Thursday, January 21st.
+The shares were sold at an average price of $68.32, for a total value of $983,808.00.
+Following the completion of the transaction, the chairman now directly owns 9,216,311 shares in the company, valued at $629,658,367.52.
+The sale was disclosed in a filing with the SEC, which is available through this link.

 Thomas Peterffy also recently made the following trade(s):